itava0/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+	The DOM is a representation of Javascript Object containing every element in order on the page.

 2. What is an event?

+Events are things that happen to HTML elements.

 3. What is an event listener?

+An event listener is a method that will take two arguments, first the event to listen for, second the callback to fire when that event is triggered.

 4. Why would we convert a NodeList into an Array?

+We convert a NodeList into an Array because they appear as an array, but can not be used with array methods like map and filter.

 5. What is a component?

+A component is a reusable code that keeps our code DRY.

 ### Git Set up